jawahar-shazab/docs/docs/api.md

 GET /v1/roles/role-user
 ```

-Retrieves all roles with their associated users.
+This API retrieves all roles along with their associated users.
+It helps in understanding which users are assigned to which roles, making role management more transparent and organized.

 #### 4.Get All Users Grouped by Roles